 Both FSU and FAMU faculty within the College are part of the Joint College's research culture, participate in the research mission, and frequently intertwine their research.
-For example, FAMU faculty members oversee FSU Ph.D. students and visa versa.
+For example, FAMU faculty members oversee FSU Ph.D. students and vice versa.
 FSU and FAMU faculty members participate in the same grants as co-principal investigators.
-FSU faculty members can submit research proposals through FAMU and visa versa.
-One issue raised by both FAMU and FSU faculty members is that the research administration office is much more effective at FSU than at FAMU, leading many faculty to submit proposals through FSU simply to avoid complications.
+FSU faculty members can submit research proposals through FAMU and vice versa.
+One issue raised by both FAMU and FSU faculty members is that the research administration office is more effective at FSU than at FAMU, leading many faculty to submit proposals through FSU simply to avoid complications.
 Alternatively, faculty members from both schools submit proposals through FAMU to access research funds designated for HBCUs.
 As a result, any separation of the research done by FSU faculty and FAMU faculty within the Joint College would be an artifact of accounting.
 As it should be, it is an integrated, cross-disciplinary, cross-university research endeavor.

 Outside the college both universities have established research institutes in locations close to the Joint College.
-Examples include the Center for Advanced Power Systems (FSU), the Magnet Lab (joint FSU, UF, and Los Alamos), the High Performance Materials Institute (FSU), the Intelligent Systems Control and Robotics (FSU), and the Center for Plasma Science and Technology (FAMU).
+Examples include the Center for Advanced Power Systems (FSU), the National High Magnetic Field Laboratory (joint FSU, UF, and Los Alamos), the High Performance Materials Institute (FSU), the Center for Intelligent Systems Control and Robotics (FSU), and the Center for Plasma Science and Technology (FAMU).
 Due to the complexities of the Joint College funding model, FSU has invested in research programs outside the Joint College.
 That is, funding remains within the parent university even though the functions within the center/building are engineering related and involve FSU and FAMU engineering faculty and Ph.D. students.
 Most of these research laboratories are affiliated with FSU, though faculty and students from both FSU and FAMU participate in the research programs.

 The measured research funding brought in by faculty in the Joint College is shown in Table 2H.

-In fiscal year 2013, the Joint College reported to ASEE research expenditure around \$10 million.
-To put this in perspective, considering FSU's goal to be a top 25 public research university, and the fact that the engineering programs in the institutions currently ranked 23-27 average \$70 million per year in ASEE reporting.
+In fiscal year 2013, the Joint College reported to the American Society for Engineering Education (ASEE) research expenditures around \$10 million, or around \$14 million if we include research run through FSU research centers.
+To put this in perspective, considering FSU's goal to be a top 25 public research university, and the fact that the engineering programs in the institutions currently ranked 23-27 average \$70 million per year as reported to ASEE, an FSU engineering college would have a long way to go.
 The University of Michigan, ranked fifth among publics, reports \$234 million.
 Hence, it appears that the Joint College is underperforming according to the goals for its research mission by a considerable margin.

 There are many reasons for this lack of performance.
-The five institutions ranked 23-27 average 201 faculty members in engineering according to ASEE reports.
+The five institutions ranked 23-27 average 201 engineering faculty members in engineering according to ASEE reports.
 The Joint College reported a faculty count of 84.
-Hence, the scale of the college does not reach the desired level.
+Hence, the size of the college does not reach the desired level.
 Joint College faculty growth is hindered by budgetary and space constrictions.
-Graduate student enrollment in the five universities ranked 23-27 averages 1809.
-The Joint College reports 279.
-Research funding per engineering faculty in the "around 25" institutions averages \$348K/faculty.
-For the Joint College the average is \$119K/faculty, according to ASEE submissions.
-Hence, the output per faculty as well as the number of faculty would need to increase to achieve number typical of a public ranked about 25.
+Graduate student enrollment in the five universities ranked 23-27 averages 1,809.
+The Joint College reports 279 students.
+Research funding per engineering faculty member in the "around 25" institutions averages \$348K per faculty member.
+For the Joint College the current average is \$119K per faculty member, according to 2013 ASEE submissions.
+Hence, the output per faculty member as well as the number of faculty members would need to significantly increase to achieve numbers typical of a public institution ranked near the top 25.